What Is A GCSE?

 Practice as much as you can.
 The online resources will provide you with mock GCSE quizzes.
 Take these quizzes to evaluate yourself and then work on your weak points.

 One of the best ways to practice for any test is by solving past exams.
-Past papers not only help you get familiar with the test pattern but they also enable you to get better and better, by practicing as much as you can.
+Past papers not only help you get familiar with the test pattern but they also enable you to get better and better, by practising as much as you can.
 You can also evaluate yourself with the help of these tests.

 Use these past papers as a mock exam.
 Set a timer and try to solve them within the time in which the actual GCSE Maths would be conducted.

-You might not be able to complete the mock test within the required time, but this will only motivate you to keep practicing, until you are able to solve the test in much less time.
+You might not be able to complete the mock test within the required time, but this will only motivate you to keep practising until you are able to solve the test in much less time.

 Now before you start the preparation, you have to get yourself registered with an exam board that offers maths GCSE.
-Some of the GCSE Maths exam boards that are regulated by the Office of Regulators of Qualifications in UK are:
+Some of the GCSE Maths exam boards that are regulated by the Office of Regulators of Qualifications in the UK are:

 Once you choose a board, you can easily find their past exams for practice.
 Past papers are the best revision tools you can find.
 Do not solve past papers with an expectation of the same questions being repeated in the test you will take.
 This does not happen.
 Only use past papers to identify your weak points in your revision for GCSE Maths.